-EMPLOYMENT AGREEMENTS
+EMPLOYMENT AGREEMENTS/RETIREMENT ARRANGEMENTS

-The Company had agreed to employ Mr. Ratcliffe for a three-year period and Mr. Rowell for a two-year period at the respective salaries (effective January 1, 2000) of \$728,000 and \$400,000 per annum.
-The Agreements are automatically extended on a daily basis until notice of termination is given (in 1998, the Company gave notice under the Agreement to Mr. Ratcliffe that his employment agreement would terminate on May 15, 2001).
-The Company may increase their salary and grant them bonuses (which they presently receive by participation in the Company's incentive compensation plans described above).
-If their employment is terminated (other than for cause), or if the Executive terminates his employment for any of the reasons below, he is entitled to receive the present value (discounted at 120% of the short term federal rate) of the amounts which would be received over the remainder of the term of the Agreement if he received during that period an annual amount equal to the sum of (i) his current base salary and (ii) the average of the most recent bonuses that he received for the three prior fiscal years of the Company.
-The reasons for which the Executive may terminate his employment include: diminution in his authority (Mr. Ratcliffe), reduction in his compensation level or failure to increase his compensation commensurate with other senior executive officers, relocation or adverse modification of his benefits under bonus, benefit or other similar plans or of fringe benefits.
-In the event of his disability or death during the term of the Agreement he or his estate will be entitled to his per annum base salary for the remainder of the term of the Agreement less certain offsets.
-In addition, in the event of the Executive's discharge other than for cause or, if the Executive terminates his employment for any of the reasons described above, Executive would be entitled for the remainder of the employment term to (i) various medical and health plans, (ii) death and accidental death benefits, (iii) office, secretarial and other benefits afforded to senior executives and (iv) continued participation in the SERP.
+The Company had agreed to employ Mr. Ratcliffe for a three-year period and Mr. Rowell for a two-year period at the respective salaries (effective January 1, 2001) of \$760,000 and \$416,000 per annum.
+The Agreements were automatically extended on a daily basis until notice of termination is given.
+In 1998, the Company gave notice under the Agreement to Mr. Ratcliffe that his employment agreement would terminate on May 15, 2001, and in the year 2000, the Company gave notice under the Agreement to Mr. Rowell that his employment agreement would terminate on July 7, 2002.
+Mr. Ratcliffe retired on July 1, 2001, and Mr. Rowell retired on October 1, 2001.
+The Agreements provide that upon termination of the respective Executive's employment (other than for cause), or if the Executive terminates his employment for certain reasons, he is entitled to receive the present value (discounted at 120% of the short term federal rate) of the amounts which would be received over the remainder of the term of the Agreement if he received during that period an annual amount equal to the sum of (i) his current base salary and (ii) the average of the most recent bonuses that he received for the three prior fiscal years of the Company.
+In addition, Executive would be entitled for the remainder of the employment term to (i) various medical and health plans, (ii) death and accidental death benefits, (iii) office, secretarial and other benefits afforded to senior executives and (iv) continued participation in the SERP.